vterzi/ansiesc/README.md

 # ansiesc
-Python package for text formatting using ANSI escape sequences
+A Python package for text formatting using ANSI escape sequences